Reachability of eigenspaces for interval circulant matrices in max-algebra: Circulant matrices: critical graph and attraction cones

 \section{Circulant matrices: critical graph and attraction cones}

-Let us start with the following statement, which is well known in the usual linear algebra.
+Let us start with the following statement, which is well known in usual linear algebra.
 See, e.g., \cite{Davis} Theorem 3.1.1.
-A proof of it in max algebra, which works equally well in the usual linear algebra case, is given below for the reader's convenience.
+A proof of it in max-algebra, which works equally well in the usual linear algebra case, is given below for the reader's convenience.